 - Attach the ELB itself onto the ELB cap;

-- Attach your mouthpiece onto your unit like you normally would.
+- Attach your mouthpiece onto your unit like you usually would.

 The ELB fits PERFECTLY into the regular bowl, so now you effectively have a new bowl.